R. Eric Lieb

-R. Eric Lieb is an American writer currently working for Striking Distance Studios.
+R. Eric Lieb is an American writer currently working at Skydance Interactive.

 Career history

-Lieb has held positions at Artisan Entertainment and Lionsgate.
+Lieb has held positions at Artisan Entertainment and Lionsgate where he worked on such films as the Academy Award-winning Crash, as well as The Punisher, Saw, Saw II, The Devil's Rejects, and Hostel.
+While at Lionsgate he pioneered the motion comic trend by spearheading an animated version of the Saw: Rebirth comic book, for which he also wrote the story.

 He was the Director of Development for Fox Atomic, the youth-market film studio.
-Theatrical releases from the studio included Miss March, Jennifer's Body, and I Love You Beth Cooper, and 28 Weeks Later.
-At Fox Atomic, Lieb created Fox Atomic Comics.
+Theatrical releases from the studio included 28 Weeks Later, Jennifer's Body, and I Love You Beth Cooper.
+At Fox Atomic, Lieb created Fox Atomic Comics and was Editor in Chief of the division.

 Lieb was a founding partner of Blacklight Transmedia with Zak Kadison, Mark Long and Joanna Alexander, under a first-look deal with Imagine Entertainment.
 At Blacklight, Lieb focused on the creation and development of all film, video game, television, comic book and new media franchises.

+He was formerly the Lead Writer on The Callisto Protocol.

 Education

 Lieb graduated in 2001 with a BA from the University of Southern California School of Cinema-Television.